EnderXie23/virtual-moments/readme.md

 # My Virtual Moments Repository
 Now we have implemented the main functions of Virtual Moments.

 The main entrance is at `webpage/VM.html`.
-To fully unlock the functions we have implemented, you shall run `webpage/webapi.py`, `webui/chatapi.py` and `webui/chatui.py` on the remote server.
-The three python scripts shall run simultaneously.
+To fully unlock the functions we have implemented, you shall run `webpage/webapi.py` on the remote server.

 Congratulations!
 Now the HTML page can correctly call all the functions we have implemented.